magicmarcy/bookmarklets/README.md

 # bookmarklets

 Hello, nice to see you here!
 Here you can find a selection of the most useful bookmarklets I use.
-I created them myself when I realized how they can simplify your daily life.
+I created them by myself when I realized how they can simplify my daily life.

 You are free to use and/or modify these bookmarklets however you like.
 You are also welcome to contribute to improving or optimizing them.